jeremytammik/IfcSpaceZoneBoundaries/README.md

 Apparently, DA4R currently does not support IFC processing, so the call to this method may have to be moved to the desktop.

-However, the `.ifc.RVT` file can presumably be uploaded to Forge and processed by DA4R.
+However, the `.ifc.RVT` file can be uploaded to Forge and processed by DA4R.

-## <a name="todo"></a>To Do

-- Test reading the data directly from the intermediate `.ifc.RVT` file
+The required data can be read directly from the intermediate `.ifc.RVT` file.
-- Convert to DA4R

 ## Author